biosimulations/biosimulations/docs/concepts/conventions/simulation-project-metadata.md

     - Predicate: `http://dublincore.org/specifications/dublin-core/dcmi-terms/modified`
     - Objects: WC3DTF-encoded literal string (e.g., `2021-06-01`)

-BioSimulations also provides the following recommendations:
+We also provides the following recommendations:

 - The title, abstract, description, license, and creation date predicates should only be used once per subject.